mcguffin/wp-access-areas/README.txt

 == Frequently asked questions ==

+= Why can't I protect media? =

+Because the plugin can only protect posts, which are database entries.
+A media also contains a file stored on your servers file system.
+A file is normally just returned by the server, the WordPress core is not involved.
+In order to protect a file, let's say an image, the Image URL would have to be point to a special Script, that decides whether the file is protected or not, and if so, which user or group of users would be granted access.

+A lot of processing would be going on, and each and every little thumbnail would add another one or two seconds to your page load time.
+The result: Tears, rage and support requests.

 = What does it exactly do? =

 For each Post it stores a capabilty the user needs to have in order to view, edit or comment on a post.